marcuslehr/NucleoLIS-API/readme.md

 # To convert this response to a dataframe, we can call one of the 'internal' module functions
 df = LIS.xml_to_df(response.text)
 ```
-Additionally, there is the set_status() function, which updates `_StatusStep` fields.
+Additionally, there is the set_status() function which updates `_StatusStep` fields.
 These fields correspond to the `_ObjectID` fields.
 For example, if you supply a `Specimen_ObjectID` the `Specimen_StatusStep` field will be updated.
 These are factor fields that will only accept values which have been predefined in the NucleoLIS software.
 Multiple IDs should be supplied in a list.
 ```
 # Update status for all cases for the patient selected above
 LIS.set_status(object_ids=filtered_cases.Case_ObjectID, status_advance='true')